 Intro

-Crassostrea gigas, also known as Pacific Oyster is an estuarine specie found in intertidal and sub tidal zones.
+Crassostrea gigas, also known as Pacific Oyster, is an estuarine specie found in intertidal and sub tidal zones.
 The Pacific oysters are frequently undergoing stressors from the environment such as heat stress, toxins in the water, bacteria, etc [1].
 Based off their physical anatomy, the hard outer shell acts as one defense mechanism against foreign intruders.
 Inside the shell, they have only an innate immune system.
-This acts by specialized blood cells recognizing and tagging foreign invaders and then self-ingesting to internally destroy it[1].
+This acts by specialized immune cells recognizing and tagging foreign invaders and then self-ingesting to internally destroy it[1].

 The objective of this research is to see if an immune response can be created in Crassostrea Gigas from the exposure of Beta-Cyclodextrin.
 The immune response will be measured by expression of three immune related genes: EP4 receptor for prostaglandin E, astacin and cystatin B. These are three immune related genes that all serve different functions [REF].